ostamand/banana-collector/Visual/Visual.md

 pip install .
 ```

-Downgrade IPython.
+Downgrade IPython and install tqm
 ```
 pip install -U ipython==6.5.0
+pip install tqdm
 ```

-Start the X Server and make ubuntu use X Server for display.
+Start the X Server and make ubuntu use it for display.

 ```
 sudo /usr/bin/X :0 &